apache/trafficserver/doc/developer-guide/cache-architecture/data-structures.en.rst

    .. member:: DLL<EvacuationBlock> evacuate

-      Array of of :class:`EvacuationBlock` buckets.
+      Array of :class:`EvacuationBlock` buckets.
 This is sized so there is one bucket for every evacuation span.

    .. member:: off_t len